-A world with retainable industries has the potential for a great many equilibria (in the two country case, there can be 2^n stable equilibria; where n is the number of industries).
+A world with retainable industries has the potential for a great many equilibria (in the two country case, there can be 2n stable equilibria; where n is the number of industries).
 Gomory and Baumol observe that these equilibria are not arranged at random, but fall into definite patterns.
 In the extreme case, one nation may have all of the retainable industries and a high standard of living, while the other nation subsists in poverty.
-The poor nation is unable to purchase many of the goods produced in the rich country, and it is also unable to develop its own industries because its costs of production are still higher than those in the rich country - so the produced.
+The poor nation is unable to purchase many of the goods produced in the rich country, and it is also unable to develop its own industries because its costs of production are still higher than those in the rich country - so the products of its infant industries would not be competitive, even if they were produced.
 Because manufactures are less expensive to import than they are to make, the best that the poor nation can do (in the short run) is to produce its low-margin agricultural goods and trade them for small quantities of high value added manufactures from abroad.